Bible & Ancient History Syllabus

 - The Gospel of John

-Student work in each unit consists of reading, discussion, and assessments.
-Therefore, the best way to earn an ‘A’ is to read carefully, participate, and write.
+Student work in each unit consists of reading, discussion, and assessments such as tests and papers.
+Therefore, the best way to earn an ‘A’ is to read carefully, participate, and write/study.

 You will be graded primarily on reading, participation, and tests.

-One of the primary goals of this class is to improve in the skill of intellectual dialog in a group.
+Inculcating virtue requires that teachers invite and allow students to take an active part in their own learning.
+Especially in humanities courses, one of the primary goals is to improve in the skill of intellectual dialog in a group.
 Such discussion is necessary because (1) You must take responsibility for your own learning, (2) discussion helps us to get to know each other, and (3) most people learn and retain material better in discussion.

 Read for understanding, not just completion.
 Read each book or chapter slowly and actively, pausing to ask yourself: What is the main thesis?
 Is it true?
 Take notes summarizing the story or argument of the text and your questions or opinions on that story.
 Read as slowly as you must in order to read for understanding; you will get faster over time!
 Also, talk with each other before class: What was the main point of the reading?
 What was especially confusing?
 What especially interesting?
 Come to class with objections, questions, and arguments.